 If there is no eligibility to appeal a letter will be sent explaining why, and will include details of whether you can appeal further.

 Although a tribunal is a reasonably straightforward process, unless the parties have experience of speaking in public and a good knowledge of the law in this subject, it can be a daunting task to do it all yourself.

 Therefore, engaging a paralegal, who has training and legal knowledge, may help take the stress out of the situation and ensure the case doesn’t collapse because of a lack of the right documents or paperwork.

-This guide has been written exclusively for ByteStart by Amanda Hamilton, Chief Executive of the National Association of Licenced Paralegals (NALP), a non-profit Membership Body and the only Paralegal body that is recognised as an awarding organisation by Ofqual (the regulator of qualifications in England).
+This guide has been written exclusively for ByteStart by Amanda Hamilton, Chief Executive of the National Association of Licenced Paralegals (NALP).
 Through its training arm, NALP Training, accredited recognised professional paralegal qualifications are offered for a career as a paralegal professional.